Graeter's: Ice cream shops

 Graeter's maintained one location on McMillan Street until 1919, when Regina Graeter took control of the business and sought to expand it from a neighborhood shop.
 By 1929 it had six locations.
 The original East McMillan Street location where the Graeter family sold its ice cream remained open until 1972, before the property was sold two years later.

 In the 1980s, the business also began franchising and through a franchisee opened its first Northern Kentucky locations in 1984.
-In 1989, another franchisee opened another location in Columbus and, eventually, the same franchise was able to add locations in Dayton, as well, with this franchise eventually growing to 15 stores and managing its own ice cream production in a Columbus store by 2000.
-Another franchisee opened a location in Louisville in 1998 after lobbying unsuccessfully to expand the ice cream business into Indianapolis, with that franchisee growing to eight Kentucky locations by 2010.
+In 1989, another franchisee opened a location in Columbus and, eventually the same franchise was able to add locations in Dayton, with this franchise eventually growing to 15 stores and managing its own ice cream production in a Columbus store by 2000.
+Yet another franchisee opened a location in Louisville in 1998 after lobbying unsuccessfully to expand the ice cream business into Indianapolis, with that franchisee growing to eight Kentucky locations by 2010.
 By 2010 it had 45 locations across all of these markets.
-In 2010, the company bought back the Columbus and Dayton franchise, giving it direct control of all Ohio stores.
+In 2010, the company bought back the Columbus and Dayton franchises, giving it direct control of all Ohio stores.
 At the time, it said it did not have plans to add additional franchisees.
 Graeter family members also said they intended to keep it a family business, resisting offers to sell the company to a larger brand.
 The 2017 acquisition of the Louisville franchise eliminated the final non-family owned footprint of the ice cream chain.
 In 2018, a location opened in Cincinnati Union Terminal, in the former Rookwood tea room.

 About 60 percent of the company's $35 million in business in 2010 came from its retail operations, with grocery store sales accounting for 20 percent and shipping another 20 percent.
 With projected expansion into new markets, though, the company predicted at the time its shipping business could grow to 40 percent of its overall revenue mix.

 The company then began expanding its presence online as well, including becoming active on social media.
 Its Facebook page grew to 55,000 fans by 2010.
-This grew to 170,000 by 2017, aided by additional social media campaigns on Twitter and YouTube and Instagram.
+That grew to 170,000 by 2017, aided by additional social media campaigns on Twitter, YouTube, and Instagram.
 The company employs a social media manager and built a marketing strategy of engaging with fans online.
 Otherwise, the company does not invest heavily in traditional marketing campaigns, particularly in its traditional home markets, though does some advertising when it introduces new or seasonal flavors.
 Loyalty programs and direct mailing campaigns have been introduced over the years as well.